Northern Grown Perennials

 (‘Cynthia x Piedmont Gold’)

-We have been looking forward to the time
+We have been looking forward to the time when

-from light cream to pure white.
+turn from light cream to pure white.

 Having tested this hosta for the last